Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 84% struggle with cloud cost management.
 You are not alone.

-27-32% is wasted.
+27-32% are wasted.
 Probably in your case too.

 If You Need Help

-• Waste Identification: What is avoidable?
+• Waste Identification: What part of it is avoidable?

-Related Articles:
+Related articles:

 Sources: